networkservicemesh/deployments-k8s/examples/scalability/cases/Heal/README.md

 This test has the following scenario:
 1. Deploy endpoints
 2. Deploy clients
-3. Delete endpoints
+3. Deploy new endpoints
-4. Wait few seconds to capture load during healing
+4. Delete old endpoints
-5. Deploy new endpoints
+5. Wait for all connections to heal
-6. Wait for all connections to heal
+6. Delete clients
-7. Delete everything
+7. Delete endpoints
 8. Gather statistics

 ## Run